 There isn’t a being as scary and threatening

 as a MANnerless woman.

-What is that?
-The truth is, feminism is so broad- there are a thousand kind of feminists- that two feminists may not necessarily fully agree on one thing.
+The truth is, feminism is so broad – there are several aspects to it – so much so that two feminists may not necessarily fully agree on one thing.

-When you come up with this kind of mess that bluntly says “dissociation from men”, you’re not really addressing the equality aspect of the cause.
-You’re not saying “I want to be equal to you and have the same opportunities that you have, dear men, because I’m a separate, complete being just like you.”
+When you come up with this kind of mess that bluntly refers to dissociation from men, you’re not really addressing the equality aspect of the cause.
+You’re not saying “I am equal to you and should have the same opportunities that you have, men, because I’m a separate, complete being just like you.”
 Instead, you’re saying “I don’t want to have anything to do with you, and being anything like you is out of the question.”